 As defined by the DoD, basic research is "systematic study directed toward greater knowledge or understanding of the fundamental aspects of phenomena and of observable facts without specific applications towards processes or products in mind.
 It includes all scientific study and experimentation directed toward increasing fundamental knowledge and understanding in those fields of the physical, engineering, environmental, and life sciences related to long-term national security needs.
 It is farsighted high payoff research that provides the basis for technological progress."
 (DoD 7000.14-R, vol. 2B, chap.
 5, para.
-050105.A) (http://comptroller.defense.gov/Portals/45/documents/fmr/Volume\02b.pdf) The DoD's basic research program invests broadly in many scientific fields to ensure that it has early cognizance of new scientific knowledge.
+050105.A) (http://comptroller.defense.gov/Portals/45/documents/fmr/Volume_02b.pdf) The DoD's basic new scientific knowledge.